dgbrokaw/Peeps/README.md

 - "scale": size of people (default: 0.75)
 - "rows": number of rows (default: 10)
 - "peoplePerRow": the number of people in each row (default: 10)
+- "margin_right": pixel count of space between each person horizontally (default: 10)
+- "margin_bottom": pixel count of space between each person vertically (default: 10)
+- "textbox": id of a textbox. the value of the textbox will be updated to the current tally (example: '#tally') (default: none)